Saturday, August 20, 2011

 20.08.11.
 DANGER KEEP OUT.
 Steel mesh fence cordon.
 Quake surviving, W facade, Holy Trinity Avonside, Lychgate Cl, post June 13 quake

-DANGER: Western, greystone facade still stood, locked wooden door, stained glass window intact.
-Grey slated, church roof conked eastwards, separating roof from western facade.
-Saw right through church sides from N to S. Rest of church kaput: Eastern part of roof collapsed, greystone transepts, nave, chancel walls, windows collapsed, scaffolding trashed, greystone rubble everywhere, roof chunks resting on greystones.
-Western wooden, roof arches still stood, supporting some slate roof.
-Roof snow in shadowy nooks, late afternoon, sunny mess.
+DANGER: A late afternoon, sunny mess.
+The church's western greystone facade still stood, locked wooden-door & stained-glass-window intact.
+The grey-slated church-roof conked eastwards, separating roof from the western facade.
+I saw right through the church-sides from north to south.
+The rest of the church was kaput: Eastern part of roof collapsed, greystone-transepts, nave, chancel-walls & windows collapsed, scaffolding trashed, greystone-rubble everywhere, roof-chunks resting on greystones.
+The western wooden-roof-arches still stood, supporting some slate-roof.
+Roof snow still lay in shadowy nooks.

 20.08.11.
 DANGER.
 Steel mesh fence cordon.
 Quake trashed S walls & windows, Holy Trinity Avonside, Lychgate Cl, post June 13 quake